Atoroidal surface bundles: Mapping class groups of closed surfaces

 \subsection{Proof of Theorem \ref{theorem.ppAsurfaces}}

 We now give the proof of the main theorem.

 {\bf Theorem~\ref{theorem.ppAsurfaces}} {\em \TheoremInfiniteSurface}

-\begin{proof}[Proof of Theorem \ref{theorem.ppAsurfaces}] For any closed surface $S$ of genus at least $4$, Proposition~\ref{P:all at least 4} and Proposition~\ref{P:branched cover trick} produce an embedding of finite index subgroups $\Mod_0(T^2_X) < \Mod(T^2_X)$ into $\Mod(S)$.
-Together with Corollary~\ref{corollary.surfaces}, this produces infinitely many surface subgroups in $\Mod(S)$.
-To explain why there are infinitely many commensurability classes, identify $\Mod_0(T^2_X)$ with its image in $\Mod(S)$, and observe that it suffices to prove that there are only finitely many $\Mod(T^2_X)$--conjugacy classes of intersections of $\Mod_0(T^2_X)$ with a $\Mod(S)$--conjugate, that contains a pseudo-Anosov.
+\begin{proof}[Proof of Theorem \ref{theorem.ppAsurfaces}] For any closed surface $S$ of genus at least $4$, Propositions~\ref{P:all at least 4} and \ref{P:branched cover trick} produce an embedding of finite index subgroups $\Mod_0(T^2_X) < \Mod(T^2_X)$ into $\Mod(S)$, and we identify $\Mod_0(T^2_X)$ with its image inside $\Mod(T^2_X)$.
+Together with Corollary~\ref{corollary.surfaces}, this produces infinitely many surface subgroups in $\Mod(S)$, and we let $\Omega$ be the set of these subgroups.
+We must show that $\Omega$ contains infinitely many $\Mod(S)$--commensurability classes.